 Paris, France (Sports Network) - Former Australian Open runner-up Jo-

-Wilfried Tsonga and former Wimbledon finalist Tomas Berdych were a pair of
+Wilfried Tsonga, former Wimbledon finalist Tomas Berdych and former U.S. Open

 The fifth-seeded heavy French crowd favorite Tsonga handled Italian Fabio

 Fognini 7-5, 6-4, 6-4, while the seventh-seeded Czech slugger Berdych fought

 off 31st-seeded South African Kevin Anderson in five sets, 6-4, 3-6, 6-7

 (4-7), 6-4, 6-4, on the famed red clay at Stade Roland Garros.
 Berdych moved